It might sound super cheesy but won’t be wrong to say that behind every successful company, there are the right metrics they measure.

 21. Net Promoter Score (NPS)

-NPS score enables you to track the following aspects of the service delivered:
+NPS score, one of the most used amongst other field service software features, enables you to track the following aspects of the service delivered:

 - Customer satisfaction